richardbergquist/java-multicodec/Readme.md

 #### Possible Solutions
 #### Solution A : Use of a reserved character delimiter
-The bytes used in the codec prefix need to be unambigious.
+The bytes used in the codec prefix need to be unambiguous.
 Pick a used reserved byte (e.g. `0x00`) and use as a delimiter between the codec code bytes and the data

 ##### Examples